Central to the mission of the UO Libraries are our instructional goals

 In its Mission Statement, the University of Oregon notes that: “As a community of scholars, we help individuals question critically, think logically, reason effectively, communicate clearly, act creatively, and live ethically.”
 The University of Oregon Libraries plays a vital role in assisting the University of Oregon achieve this goal.
 Strategically placed to assist faculty, researchers, staff, and students in all endeavors related to their UO work and beyond.
 Key to the UO Libraries mission is to be an integral part of the education of students.
 To that end, our goals and objectives align perfectly with the UO mission to “help individuals question critically, think logically, reason effectively, communicate clearly, act creatively, and live ethically.”

-Your subject specialist librarian can work with you to develop dynamic learning experiences to incorprate these goals and objectives into your courses.
+Your subject specialist librarian can work with you to develop dynamic learning experiences to incorporate these goals and objectives into your courses.

 Goal 1.
 Research as Conversation: Understanding the nature of information